 Switching the "unknown_user" option back to "accept", everything works fine - as already mentioned.
 Additionally I don't understand why a user has to be created at all, to have a sender/ issue creator.
 Isn't it possible to use the accept mode with the anonymous user and just use the email sender as issue creator name/ label ... whatever?

-#18 Updated by Terence Mill almost 10 years ago
+#18 Updated by Terence Mill over 10 years ago

 Axel B. wrote: